 If you are getting a BS in Geology or Environmental Science, please see:

 503 SRCC Building

-If you are getting a BA in Environmental Studies or a BS in Environmental Science, please see:
+If you are getting a BA in Environmental Studies, please see:

 202 SRCC Building